 a hair loss condition

 unless it is specifically caused by a dietary deficiency

 which can be resolved by enhanced nutrition.

 - the cause of Prince Harry's hair thinning - is a genetic issue induced by an inherited sensitivity to the hormone DHT

 .
 Whilst an imbalanced diet or nutritional deficiencies may accelerate this form of hair loss, they are not the underlying cause and therefore supplements cannot be used to treat it.
 They can be helpful, however, as an additional therapeutic hair growth supporting product

 Family history of thinning crowns

-As an active predisposition is necessary for signs of hair loss to develop, it is possible that some people inherit the genes but that they remain dormant, making them a carrier but not a sufferer.
-This is why male hair loss can appear to skip a generation.
+As an active predisposition is necessary for signs of hair loss to develop, it is possible that some people inherit the genes but that they remain dormant, making them a carrier - and therefore able to pass the genes on to their children - but not a sufferer.
+This is why male hair loss can appear to skip a generation

-For those worried about developing signs of hair loss it can be comforting to know that there are two MHRA and FDA approved treatments for male pattern baldness: finasteride 1mg and minoxidil.
-At Belgravia, we often find combining a recommended formulation of high strength minoxidil with the oral DHT blocker, finasteride, to be the most effective approach when treating stubborn areas of thinning, such as a thinning crown or a receding hairline.
+For those worried about developing signs of hair loss it can be comforting to know that there are two MHRA licensed and FDA approved treatments for male pattern baldness: finasteride 1mg and high strength minoxidil

-In addition to these well established medications, a bespoke treatment course can also include a range of appropriate boosters – including hair growth supplements such as Hair Vitalics which contain botanical extracts of saw palmetto which is believed to be a natural DHT inhibitor – and home-use laser therapy.
+In addition to these well established medications, a bespoke treatment course can also include a range of appropriate add-ons - including dedicated hair supplements such as Hair Vitalics for Men